mooinglemur/zsmkit/README.md

 If any of the M1, C1, M2, or C2 bits are set, the key has been "pressed", but if all of those bits are clear, then the key is "released".

+Keys will show their intended state even if the channel is not available for the priority.
+For instance, if channels are suspended or if a higher priority song is playing and superseding some or all of the OPM channels for this priority, the key events will still appear here as if they were being pressed and released.

 The primary use case is for player visualizations.

 ---